-Low wattage heating elements generally last longer than high wattage ones, because the heat is spread over a greater surface (3).
+Low wattage heating elements generally last longer than high wattage ones, because the heat is spread over a greater surface area (3).

 How Can You Tell If a Heating Element Is Bad?

-Turn off the power by either unplugging the unit from the wall or turning it off by the circuit breaker.
+Turn off the power by either unplugging the unit from the wall or turning it off at the circuit breaker.
 Remove the wires connected to the element and push them aside.
 Unscrew the hardware using a screwdriver, then slip the wires out and bend them out of the way.

 A reading of 10 to 16 ohms is normal.
 Check the wattage of your element on the plastic block located between the two screws.

-To find out if the element has shorted out, touch one probe to a screw and another to the bare metal tank.
+To discover if the element has shorted out, touch one probe to a screw and another to the bare metal tank.
 If you get any reading or notice any movement of the needle, the element has shorted out.
 You can check each screw on both elements using this method (5).

 How to Replace a Water Heater Element